eclipse-basyx/basyx-dotnet-examples/CloudEdgeDeploymentScenario/Readme.md

 # Cloud Edge Deployment Scenario
-This example shows the enrichment of AAS data loaded from an aasx file with a dynamically created Submodel.
+This example shows the setup and usage of a distributed deployment.
+It contains two servers as shown in the illustration.

 The following components are used: